 Go to google.com/alerts.
 Enter a new search term to track.
 Customise your search preferences by clicking on Show options.

 So, there you have it.
-Five simple tools to help improve your website and bring you more customers.
+Six simple tools to help improve your website and bring you more customers.
 Wondering whether it's time to hire a content agency?
 See our top 10 reasons why you should.
 Read more about our SEO services and get in touch for expert advice.

 By Ed Aanhane, Digital Analyst